EihwazDE/7d2d/H7SB_Toolbelt/README.md

 * **Optional: Modules**

-	-"zzToolbelt(Hardcore)" Removes additional the compass and add time to menue.
+	-"xToolbelt(Hardcore)" Removes additional the compass and add time to menue.

 --- --- --- --- --- --- --- --- ---